I can honestly say that Bangkok is one of my favourite cities in the world.

 You can explore for hours and still not see everything these malls have to offer.
 From designer shops such as Chanel and Gucci to cheap stalls selling knock-off clothing and electronics – there’s a huge range.

 Even if you don’t plan on picking anything up, it’s kind of amazing to see how large these malls are and what they have to offer.
 (Plus, you can take a break from the intense heat and walk around in the air conditioning for a while.)

 Bangkok is known for having fantastic rooftop bars.
-Having a drink several stories up above the city is pretty appealing – you’ll get to admire the view while escaping from the busy chaos at street level.
+Having a drink several stories up above the city is one of the things I love about Bangkok.
+You’ll get to admire the view while escaping from the busy chaos at street level.

 The best time to visit a rooftop bar is just before sunset, so that you can watch the sky redden, the sun sink below the horizon and the lights of the city turn on.

 You can read our post about one of the rooftop bars in Bangkok – the Red Sky Bar at Centara Grand.
 It’s on the 55th floor and you can see for miles, the glittering city stretching out below you.

 Of course, drinking in rooftop bars is not a budget experience.
 One cocktail and one mocktail at the Centara Grand cost 800 baht altogether (approximately $26 USD), which is more than our hotel room.

 Bangkok has one of the largest Chinatowns in the world – established in 1782.
 It is also, in my opinion at least, one of the best Chinatowns in the world.
 It’s an area of the city definitely worth checking out on your visit to Bangkok.

 The main artery of Chinatown is Yaowarat Road, which sometimes gives its name to the entire area.
 The district includes neighborhoods such as Talat Noi along the Chao Phraya River, Song Wat and Charoen Chai.